 If you are using the PCS7 Advance Process Library (APL) or PCS7 V8.1 and higher in your project, the information about configuring is in the entry below: 83146298

 This is how you configure the FM350-2 Counter in PCS 7

 - Configuration with the FCs from the FM350 library - all 8 channels can be evaluated.

 - Configuration in connection with the driver block CH_CNT (FB127) of the PCS 7 library V6.x - permits access to only 4 channels.

-- Configuration of block CH_CNT (FB127) in CFC:
+- Configuration of block CH_CNT (FB127) in CFC

-Changes from PCS 7 V7.x onwards
+Changes in PCS 7 V7.x and higher

 Configuration with the FCs from the FM350 library - all 8 channels can be evaluated

 Using this method you configure a block sleeve to incorporate the relevant FCs from the FM350 library.
 More information is available in the manual "SIMATIC S7-300 FM 350-2 Counter Module - Installing and Assigning Parameters" in Entry ID 1105178.